 These are lessons we want our kids to have when the consequences are small.

 When your kids have their own money to budget, that means they are empowered to spend how they choose.

-They don’t look to you when they find something at the store they have to have.
+They won’t look to you when they find something at the store that they have to have.
 NOPE!
 You’re off limits!

 Ack!
 We tried the pay for work method for a very short time.
-I would come up with a fancy dancy system and they would decide they didn’t need money and weren’t interested.
+I would come up with a fancy system and they would decide they didn’t need money and weren’t interested.
 When they did do chores, I had to make sure I had the right denominations to hand out.
-Pain in the rear!
+It was a pain in the rear!